 A recent outbreak in Chichester has also occurred.

-We strongly advise our patients to check that they are fully vaccinated against measles by contacting the practice and to act on any MMR vaccination invitations they may receive from us.
+We strongly advise our patients to check that they are fully vaccinated against measles by contacting the practice.

 For more information about the recent outbreak please click here.